matwilso/matwilso.github.io/_posts/robot-future.md

 This question is pretty wide open, from what I understand with my limited knowledge.

+<div class="faq" id="faq-selfsupe">What about non-generative self-supervision?</div>

+Who's to say we can't get our bits from some non-generative self-supervision, like by using a contrastive loss.

+Maybe this ends up being useful.
+It seems you will certainly need a generative model for much of the functionality of a learned simulator.
+You need to be able to make accurate predictions forward and to render them to users.
+Contrastive learning could augment this or help train the generative part (you could pass gradients through a contrastive model to train a generative model).
+I suspect something you might call a "world model" would also benefit from generative properties.
+But I suppose you can get pretty far using some contrastive type approach to learn a powerful representation.

+In summary, I believe non-generative self-supervised learning is worth paying attention to going forward.

-<div class="faq">What else is going to matter in the future?</div>
+<div class="faq" id="faq-whatelse">What else is going to matter in the future?</div>
-I focused on predictive modeling here, but that is only one aspect of the problem.
+In this post, I mainly focused on how we're going to train the general predictive models, but that is only a part of the future store.
-Over time, I might develop this post more to cover the other aspects.
-But to start, this is what I focus on because I've been thinking a lot about it.

 It's likely that learning from humans and human demos will matter.
 And maybe you can use the model to help ground the information you get.